dattasaurabh82/current_state/README.md

 - Other region of news
 - WIP: Docu ...
 - WIP: All code base cleanup
+- System provisioning docu and tooling ....

 ### High

-- Autostart docker & cron
 - Blink factor
 - Pin and other configs as ext vars ...
 - HW sensor plugin